nschlia/ffmpegfs/WINDOWS.md

 By doing this, all DLLs needed to launch ffmpegfs.exe without first installing Cygwin will be exported.

-Adding the binaries directory to the path will allow you to execute ffmpegfs.exe from the command prompt (use win/ffmpeg/bin32 for 32 bit binaries):
+Adding the binaries directory to the path will allow you to execute ffmpegfs.exe from the command prompt:

 ```
-export PATH=$PATH:win/ffmpeg/bin64
+export PATH=$PATH:`pwd`/win/ffmpeg/bin64
 ```

+Notes

+* Run in the root of the build directory, otherwise the path will be wrong.
+* Use win/ffmpeg/bin32 for 32 bit binaries.

 #### Troubleshooting